UQ Business School Startup Academy

 The Startup Academy (SUA) is a totally new concept for creating and scaling new high-growth innovation based startups, while providing an interactive learning opportunity.
 SUA has been designed to fix the main reason why most startups fail; a product or service that doesn't solve a big enough problem for the right customer with the best-fit business model.

 Startup Academy's point-of-difference is that either you can come with your own idea or we have a bank of ideas from UQ researchers that may have disruptive startup potential.
 Finding a customer with a problem you can solve better than anyone else is the most fundamental component of entrepreneurship and innovation.
 However unless the entrepreneur has BOTH a product or service innovation AND an innovative business model, the entrepreneur may be unable to create, extract and protect new unlocked value.
 This is because innovation is required to be investible, scalable and sustainable, providing a barrier to bigger and faster competitors.
 The Startup Academy will help you develop a validated Value Proposition and Business Model.

-Applications for Startup Academy Semester 2, 2018 are now open.
+Applications for Startup Academy Semester 2, 2018 have now closed.

 Who can participate?

 Startup Academy is open to all current UQ students, alumni and staff.

 Startup Ideas Showcase – Friday 31 August 5-9pm

 Participants will be invited to the inaugural Startup Ideas Showcase on Friday 31 August at ilab.
 At this event, the Startup Academy process will be outlined and a range of UQ scientists will present their new startup ideas based on their research.
 Following the presentations there will be a “speed-dating” exercise where participants can discuss and explore startup ideas with the inventors and researchers.